umarhassan-mitodl/14.771-fall-2008/content/pages/readings.md

 Subramanian, Shankar, and Angus Deaton.
 "The Demand for Food and Calories." *Journal of Political Economy* 104 (1996): 133-162.

 Deaton, Angus, and Jean Drèze.
 "Nutrition in India: Facts and Interpretation."
-Unpublished paper, April 2008. ({{% resource_link "8fc1d0c4-3e3f-4942-ba3b-ca8e07878c20" "PDF" %}})
+Unpublished paper, April 2008. ([PDF](https://www.princeton.edu/~deaton/downloads/Food_and_Nutrition_in_India_Facts_and_Interpretations.pdf))

 Dasgupta, Partha, and Debraj Ray.
 "Inequality as a Determinant of Malnutrition and Unemployment: Policy." *The Economic Journal* 97 (1986): 177-188.

 Miguel, Edward.
 "Poverty and Witch Killing." *The Review of Economic Studies* 72, no. 4 (2005): 1153-1172.

 Jensen, Robert T., and Nolan Miller.
 "Do Consumer Price Subsidies Really Improve Nutrition?"
-Center for International Development Working Paper No. 160, Harvard University, April 2008. ({{% resource_link "b89c1163-0017-44a9-bc9c-705d07ec1796" "PDF" %}})
+Center for International Development Working Paper No. 160, Harvard University, April 2008. ([PDF](http://www.cid.harvard.edu/cidwp/pdf/160.pdf))

 ———.
 "Giffen Behavior: Theory and Evidence."
-Center for International Development Working Paper No. 148, Harvard University, July 2007. ({{% resource_link "1405433a-9124-454b-9630-f1a1b9c0ba8f" "PDF" %}})
+Center for International Development Working Paper No. 148, Harvard University, July 2007. ([PDF](http://www.cid.harvard.edu/cidwp/pdf/148.pdf))

 Behrman, Jere R., and Anil B. Deolalikar.
 "Will Developing Country Nutrition Improve with Income?
 A Case Study for Rural South India." *Journal of Political Economy* 95, no. 3 (1987): 492-507.